augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/example_yagi_uda.md

 # Modelling silicon particles

-Now that we set the position of each of the antenna's components, we need to model their optical behavior.
+Now that we set the position of each of the antenna's components, we need to model their optical response.
 To do this, let's open a small parenthesis and try to model a sphere with a radius of 0.230 μm using only one electric and magnetic dipole per particle (no discretization like in the PS sphere example).
 For this, we set the electric and magnetic polarizabilities of the particles to be proportional to the two first Mie coefficients ``a_1`` and ``b_1``.
-For this, we use the MieCoeff module to get the Mie coefficient and to compare the scattering efficiency ``Q_sca`` of the sphere computed with only the first Mie coefficient and the truncated series (cut after 20 terms).
+For this, we use the `MieCoeff` module to get the Mie coefficients and to compare the scattering efficiency ``Q_sca`` of the sphere computed with only the first Mie coefficient and the truncated series (cut after 20 terms).

 ```julia
 #------------------modelling silicon particles---------------